ericpts/artificial_vision/README.md

 optional arguments:
   -h, --help            show this help message and exit --target_dir TARGET_DIR
-                        Where to find the target images --collection_dir COLLECTION_DIR
+                        Where to find the target images for the base project --collection_dir COLLECTION_DIR
-                        Where to find the collection images --cifar_dir CIFAR_DIR
+                        Where to find the collection images for the base project
+  --cifar_dir CIFAR_DIR
                         Where to find the cifar images
 ```